lennig/rectangleOverlapFast/README.md

 returns the same value.

 **Axis of Separation**
-The fast version does not return the axis of separation
+The fast version does not return the axis of separation.
+If you need the axis of separation, use rectangleOverlap instead.
+It can be found here: https://github.com/lennig/rectangleOverlap

 **How to build example:**
  g++ -std=c++17 -o rectangleOverlap  rectangleOverlap.cpp main.cpp